-- You can then offer the baby a clean finger, or you can provide the breast for sucking on.
+- You can then offer the baby a clean finger or provide the breast for sucking on.

 - Gently but purposefully swing/sway/rock/"jiggle" your baby while doing the above.

 - One thing that will surprise you is that the shhhh'ing is much louder than you'd expect.
 Dr. Harvey even does it pretty close to the baby's ear.
-From our own experience, the dads usually have faster results, because they can shhh so much louder.
+From our experience, the dads usually have faster results because they can shhh much louder.

 If you're wondering why do it so loud?
-Well, have you ever put your ears under the water in your bath while the tap is open?
+Have you ever put your ears under the water in your bath while the tap is open?
 It gets pretty loud, and it's the same intensity the baby hears in the amniotic fluid.
 The womb is by no means a quiet place.
-The sound of the mother's blood flowing, the sound of her intestines digesting food and her heart beating are all very close to her baby.
+The sound of the mother's blood flowing, her intestines digesting food, and her heart beating is all very close to her baby.

-If you've ever had an ultrasound done and were able to listen to the heartbeat, you'll know what the other noises sound like too.
+If you've ever had an ultrasound done and could listen to the heartbeat, you'll know what the other noises sound like.
 A doppler also gives you a good idea.

 The same goes for the movement.
-As you went about your day during your pregnancy, you didn't walk slower or more gently.
-Your baby was rocked by your natural way of movement.
-If your baby does not stop crying, you will want to recreate that same feeling for them, by swaying/rocking or "jiggling" (as Dr. Harvey refers to it).
+As you go about your day during your pregnancy, you don't walk slower or more gently.
+Your natural way of movement rocked your baby.
+If your baby does not stop crying, you will want to recreate that feeling for them by swaying/rocking or "jiggling" (as Dr. Harvey refers to it).

-Whether the baby sucks on the mother's breast, on their own hand or on your clean finger, it doesn't matter.
+Whether the baby sucks on the mother's breast, on their hand, or her finger, it doesn't matter.
 What does matter is that they suck on something to soothe themselves.

 There is a difference between this type of movement and shaking a baby.
 People quickly comment that it's never a good idea to shake a baby when they first see the video of Dr. Harvey doing this but rest assured he is not shaking the baby.
 And the baby's head, neck, and back are supported at all times, which makes Shaken Baby Syndrome unlikely.